NVIDIA/deepops/README.md

 it can be used to install Ubuntu on the management server(s).
 Integrating the DGX Base OS with other bare-metal provisioning systems is outside the scope of this project.

-We will be installing a few software package on the administrator's provisioning system at the begining of the configuration step.
+A few software package will be installed on the administrator's provisioning system at the begining of the configuration step.

 ### Network Requirements